boychaboy/GRiN/README.md

-# grim
+# GRiN
-Gender and Racial bias In MultiNLI
+Gender and Racial bias In NLI
 ## Installation
 ### Environment-settings
 - python 3.8.8